arjun-krishna1/sweet-dreams-martian/README.md

-# dreaming-of-mars
+# Dreaming Of Mars
-Using the Google DeepDream algorithm to dream on images from the NASA Mars Images API
+- Using the Google DeepDream algorithm to dream on images from the NASA Mars Images API